The Beginner’s Guide to Bitcoin Arbitrage

 - Keep in mind that price differences can also reflect technical issues or reputation issues of an exchange.
 An interesting example is what happened during the last days of Mt.Gox where the price of Bitcoin was extremely low since traders didn’t trust the exchange to allow them to withdraw their funds (i.e. There weren’t many buyers on the exchange).

-Now that we know what we will face in a real live Bitcoin arbitrage trade, let’s take an example that includes all of the different variants and fees involved.
+Now that you know what you will face in a real live Bitcoin arbitrage trade, let’s take an example that includes all of the different variants and fees involved.
 Relevant fees include:

 - Fiat deposit fees